 Make sure he is selling you on his ideas – because every time you talk you are giving him potentially useful information.

 Unexpected negotiation happens.
-There will be plenty of times when you find yourself discussing business even if you hadn’t prepared your position – but maybe he has.
+There will be plenty of times when you find yourself discussing business deals that you have not had a chance to prepare for – but maybe he has.
 You get cold-called/ambushed, and now you’re knee-deep in a high-pressure negotiation.

 The 3 Plans

 Step one is strategy.
 Negotiating strategy is pretty straightforward: Where do you want to be in X time?
 What is your best alternative if you can’t reach that goal?
 Once you know that range – your optimistic business goal and your no-deal option – then you are in a position to consider the mechanics of how you will use the counter-party to reach that goal.